superseriousbusiness/gotosocial/docs/admin/backup_and_restore.md

 * Imaging the VMs/machines your instance and database runs on
 * Dumping GoToSocial's state with the CLI
-* Backing up database files
+* Backing up database and media files
 * Backup software

 Though setting up backup software can be a bit more work, it's by far the best option.
 It ensures consistent and encrypted backups and can protect you against filesystem corruption in a way that taking disk snapshots and copying the raw database and media files won't.